 As far as conveyancing in Colindale registration is no faster or slower than the rest of the country.
 As opposed to being determined by geographic area, timeframes can differ subject to who lodges the application, whether there are errors and whether the Land registry communicate with any other persons or bodies.
 At present approximately 80% of such applications are fully addressed within 12 days but some can be subject to extensive hold-ups.
 Historically registration occurs after the buyer is living at the premises thus an expedited registration is not always top priority but if there is a degree of urgency associated with the registration then you or your conveyancer could contact the land registry and explain the circumstances.

-I'm buying my first flat in Colindale with the aid of help to buy.
-The builders refused to move on the price so I negotiated five thousand pounds worth of additionals instead.
-The house builders rep suggested that I not reveal to my solicitor about the deal as it will affect my mortgage with the lender.
+I'm buying my first flat in Colindale with a mortgage from Santander.
+The builders would not budge the amount so I negotiated £7000 of fixtures and fittings instead.
+The sale representative suggested that I not reveal to my lawyer about the deal as it could impact my mortgage with Santander.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.